Diff4Earth/ige-jaxathon-2025/README.md

 ## 🤝 How to Participate

-If you are interested in this event, you may join our [discord](https://discord.gg/JFDDbUF9T3), register to our mailing list and fill up the [registration form](https://forms.gle/xDHqp7utJtDCWKU88).
+If you are interested in this event, you may join our [discord](https://discord.gg/JFDDbUF9T3), subscribe to our [mailing list](https://groupes.renater.fr/sympa/subscribe/ige-jaxathon-news) and fill up the [registration form](https://forms.gle/xDHqp7utJtDCWKU88).

 ## 📚 Resources
 - [JAX Official Documentation](https://jax.readthedocs.io/)